aplteam/Cider/README.md

 1. Brings all code and variables into the project space
 1. Loads all Tatin packages if specified in the file `cider.config`
 1. Injects a namespace `CiderConfig` into the project space and...
    * populates it with the contents of the configuration file as APL arrays
-  * adds a variable HOME that remembers the path the project was loaded from
+   * adds a variable `HOME` that remembers the path the project was loaded from

 Notes:

 * The project space is defined in the Cider config file, but this can be overwritten with the `-target=` option
-* In case the `tatinLoad` parameter specified just one or more folders then those references pointing to the Tatin packages are all established in `projectSpace`
+* In case the `tatinLoad` parameter specified just one or multiple folders then those references pointing to the Tatin packages are all established in `projectSpace`

   However, this can be overwritten by specifying a different target space by adding